-Suppliers: the suppliers of goods and non-professional services of the ENAV Group that do not fall within the definition of commercial partner or air traffic control operator for unmanned aerial vehicles (UAV).
+Suppliers: the suppliers of goods and non-professional services of the ENAV Group that do not fall within the definition of partner or air traffic control operator.

-ENAV Group: ENAV and its subsidiaries governed by the provisions of Legislative Decree 231/2001.
+ENAV Group: the Company and the subsidiaries governed by the provisions of Legislative Decree 231/2001.